Bluie West Seven: Legacy

 Grondal operated under U.S. Navy command until the replacement Greenland Base Treaty of 1951 stipulated its transfer to the Danish government at the same time as a new U.S. Defense Area was established at Thule.
-From that time Grønnedal was Headquarters Danish Forces in Greenland.
-In 2012, the base was closed and residual military functions moved to Nuuk (Godthaab), the capital of Greenland.
-See Kangilinnguit.
+From that time Grønnedal, now called Kangilinnguit, was the headquarters of Danish Forces in Greenland.
+In 2012, the base was closed and residual military functions moved to Nuuk, the capital of Greenland.
 In 2016, the Chinese mining company General Nice Group offered to buy the base, but the Danish government rejected the offer due to security concerns.
+In 2017, the station became staffed again by three Danish soldiers.